spiker00t/spiker00t.github.io/_posts/2024-05-14-croissants.md

 # Mounting the Image

-We have to deal with parts of images under the EWF image format.
+We have to deal with parts of the image under the EWF image format.

 I used the tool `ewfexport` to export the 16 parts to a single raw file.
 ```